Jags edge Ravens 28-27 on 2-pointer, Tucker’s 67-yard miss

 KEY INJURIES

-The Jaguars played more than half the game without running back Travis Etienne, who injured his right foot in the second quarter.
-After making a trip to the locker room, Etienne returned to the field and watch the rest of the game from the sideline while still in uniform.
+The Jaguars played the second half without running back Travis Etienne, who injured his right foot in the second quarter.
+After making a trip to the locker room, Etienne returned to the field and watched the rest of the game from the sideline while still in uniform.

+Pederson said Etienne could have returned but ”I just don’t want to risk it with him right now.”

 MAYOR’S MOMENT